Package 'tf'

 Sun, Ying, Genton, G M, Nychka, W D (2012).
 “Exact fast computation of band depth for large functional datasets: How quickly can one million curves be ranked?”
 Stat, 1(1), 68–74.

 López-Pintado, Sara, Romo, Juan (2009).
 “On the concept of depth for functional data.”
-Journal of the American statistical Association, 104(486), 718–734.
+Journal of the American Statistical Association, 104(486), 718–734.

 Differentiating functional data: approximating derivative functions